guynich/ten-vad/examples_onnx/README_python.md

 ./build-and-deploy-linux.sh --ort-path ~/onnxruntime-linux-$ARCH-$ONNX_VER
 ```

-Note: Build artifacts are now organized in `python/build-linux/` subdirectory.
+Note: Build artifacts are now organized in `python/build-linux/` subdirectory on Linux and `python/build-macos/` on macOS.

 The Python build script automatically:
 - Creates virtual environment in `venv/` with pybind11 and numpy